-A judge decides if you cannot live with your parents.40 DCF decides the particular foster home you will live in.41
+A judge decides if you cannot live with your parents.
+DCF decides the particular foster home you will live in.

-Can I live in my own town?
+Can I live in my own town or with my brothers or sisters?

-DCF will try to place you in or near your own home town.42 If DCF wants to place you somewhere else, DCF will have to explain its reasons in writing to the court.43
+DCF will try to place you in or near your own home town.
+If DCF wants to place you somewhere else, DCF will have to explain its reasons in writing to the court.
+You should be placed with your siblings unless one of you has a special need that makes it impossible to place you together.